 In addition to wearing masks, people who have sex with partners outside of their home should also shower before and after; avoid sex acts that involve the oral transmission of bodily fluids; clean up the area afterward with soap or alcohol wipes to reduce their likelihood of infection.

-It’s best to take the stairs if you can.
+If you’re not vaccinated, it’s best to take the stairs if you can.
 But if you can’t, emergency room physician Dr. Leana Wen offers several tips:

 Close contact with others is the most significant risk in a public restroom, Nouri said.
 So if there’s a single-person bathroom available that doesn’t have multiple stalls, using that might be best.